KLAX-TV: Northwest, Cox, Imagicomm, and Deltavision ownership

 Pollack-Belz Communications agreed to sell KLAX-TV to a subsidiary of Northwest Broadcasting, for $3.5 million in 2018.
 This was the first of four sales of the station within seven years.
-Northwest's stations were acquired by Apollo Global Management in 2019 and combined with Cox Media Group; In June 2019, it was announced that Terrier Media would instead operate as Cox Media Group, as Apollo had reached a deal to also acquire Cox's radio and advertising businesses.
+Northwest's stations were acquired by Apollo Global Management in 2019 and combined with Cox Media Group.
+Although the group planned to do business as Terrier Media, it was later announced in June 2019 that Apollo would also acquire Cox's radio and advertising businesses and retain the Cox Media Group name.
 Cox sold KLAX-TV and 17 other stations to Imagicomm Communications, an affiliate of the parent company of the INSP cable channel, for $488 million in 2022; and Imagicomm sold KLAX-TV and other stations to Webb Collums's Deltavision Media in 2025.

 Subchannels

 KLAX-TV is broadcast from a transmitter facility southwest of Dry Prong, Louisiana.
 The station's signal is multiplexed: